globulus/simi/guides/classes.md

 If a class defines any initialized fields, they're assigned in the *init* body, after any bound arguments are set (with compiler synthesizing the code).
 This allows you to use *self* and *super* when assigning fields.
 Field assignments happen in the order in which they were typed.

 #### Native methods
 Methods can be native, with their implementation left to the system Šimi's running on.
-Methods are defined with *native* keyword instead of *def*, and have empty bodies:
+Methods are defined with *native* keyword instead of *fn*, and have empty bodies:
 ```ruby
 native method(a, b, c = 3)
 native another()